bradford-hamilton/Ruby-On-Quails/guides/source/active_record_migrations.md

 Migrations and Seed Data
 ------------------------

-The main purpose of Rails' migration feature is to issue commands that modify the schema using a consistent process.
+The main purpose of Quails' migration feature is to issue commands that modify the schema using a consistent process.
 Migrations can also be used to add or modify data.
 This is useful in an existing database that can't be destroyed and recreated, such as a production database.